Snowbird (character): Fictional character biography

-Though not much at all is known about Snowbird's childhood, she is believed to have actively engaged in battle against such malevolent Arctic entities as Tundra's kind.
-Shaman commented that although Snowbird had the body of an adult, it was less than six years since her birth at that point.
-When Twoyoungmen's friends, James MacDonald Hudson and Heather Hudson, learned of Narya's powers and origin, they asked the two to join the Canadian super team the Flight, later known as Alpha Flight.
-Narya adopted the codename "Snowbird" and also assumed the human identity of "Anne McKenzie"; she subsequently trained to join the Royal Canadian Mounted Police, eventually working as a records officer in Yellowknife, Northwest Territories.
-Snowbird was eventually confronted by her new superior, Chief Inspector Hamilton, for repeated "unexcused absences" (which occurred as a result of her superhero activities) and was subsequently forced to break out of confinement to battle Kolomaq.
-She then resigned from the force, abandoned the Anne McKenzie identity, and decided to devote herself entirely to her service in Alpha Flight.
+When Shaman's friends, James Hudson and Heather Hudson, learn of Narya's powers and origin, they ask the two to join the Canadian super team the Flight, later known as Alpha Flight, under the codename "Snowbird".
+As a civilian cover, she is given the human identity of "Anne McKenzie" and trains to join the Royal Canadian Mounted Police, eventually working as a records officer in Yellowknife, Northwest Territories.
+Snowbird is eventually confronted by her new superior, Chief Inspector Hamilton, for repeated "unexcused absences" (which occurred as a result of her superhero activities) and is subsequently forced to break out of confinement to battle Kolomaq, one of the Great Beasts.
+Snowbird decides that she cannot be both a civilian and a superhero, and decides to abandon her human identity to focus entirely on Alpha Flight.

-During her time as an officer, Snowbird fell in love with her workmate Douglas Thompson.
-After she entrusted him with her secret, she married him, and gave birth to a child.
-For that, she was cast out by the other Inuit gods and stripped of her divine essence.
-Later, she was possessed by the villain Pestilence, who tried to drain the lives of her teammates after he killed Snowbird's family.
-In a mine in Burial Butte, a town in the Canadian Klondike, Vindicator killed Snowbird with a plasma blast to prevent Pestilence from taking possession of Snowbird's body.
-Snowbird's spirit passed into the realm of the Inuit gods, but she refused to enter paradise until the gods would also admit her husband and child, which they eventually did.
-Pestilence's spirit still possessed Snowbird's body and battled Alpha Flight, but was banished by Heather into the void of Shaman's medicine pouch.
-The mind of her teammate Walter Langkowski (Sasquatch), who was at that point trapped in Smart Alec's body, was transferred into Snowbird's body, and the body was eventually altered to resemble Walter's own body.
+During her time as an officer, Snowbird falls in love with her workmate Douglas Thompson.
+After she entrusts him with her secret, she marries him and eventually has a child.
+For that, she is cast out by the other Inuit gods and stripped of her divine essence.
+Later, Snowbird is possessed by the villain Pestilence, who kills her family and tries to kill Alpha Flight.
+In a mine in Burial Butte, a town in the Canadian Klondike, Vindicator kills Snowbird with a plasma blast.
+Snowbird's spirit passes into the realm of the Inuit gods, but she refuses to enter until the gods admit her husband and child, which they eventually agree to.
+Pestilence continues to possess Snowbird's body until he is banished into Shaman's medicine pouch.
+The mind of Walter Langkowski (Sasquatch), who was at that point trapped in Smart Alec's body, is transferred into Snowbird's body, which is eventually altered to resemble his original self.